Junjun-Xu/SiPAS-Profiler/README.md

 At the same time, we launch the corresponding pipeline which can achieve analysis through one click.
-Using raw RNA-seq data, gene expression table of a large population sisze can get immediately.
+Using raw RNA-seq data, gene expression table of a large population size can get immediately.

  #### Basic Workflow

 ```sh